Scheduling and Fee Policies

 Emergencies:

-I wish to be helpful in times of intensified distress or difficulty.
-However, I may not always be available outside of our scheduled appointment time.
-It is important that you understand my possible limitations in this regard.
-In the case of an emergency, if you are unable to reach me, leave a message for me and immediately contact 911, your family physician or the nearest emergency room and ask for the mental health worker (i.e. psychologist, psychiatrist, etc.) on call.
+We wish to be helpful in times of intensified distress or difficulty.
+However, we may not always be available outside of our scheduled appointment time.
+It is important that you understand possible limitations in this regard.
+In the case of an emergency, if you are unable to reach us, immediately contact 911 or 811, or go to the nearest emergency room.

 Confidentiality: